 If you'd rather not sign up for a whole year of broadband, you have a few options:

 - Nine-month student broadband - These are intended to start in October and end in June, i.e. while you're actually living in your student house.
-You'll find them available from Virgin Media, BT, and Sky.
+You'll find them available from providers like BT.

 - Contract-free broadband - These give you broadband on a rolling 30-day contract rather than a big commitment, so you can start it when you move in and cancel it (without a penalty!) when you all move out.
-Take a look at Now TV broadband, or choose a package from Plusnet and select a 30-day contract at the checkout.
+Take a look at Virgin Media.

 - Mobile broadband - This uses 4G rather than phone lines to get you online, and is almost always available on a 30-day basis.
 However, it also tends to come with pretty restrictive download limits, and a higher price than fixed line broadband.
 Read more about mobile broadband.

-The vast majority of broadband packages require line rental, as broadband is delivered through phone lines.
+The vast majority of broadband packages include line rental, as broadband is delivered through phone lines.

 Of course, if you don't want line rental with your internet, you have a few options: